Quick Deploy reference

 You can configure one of two load balancing methods: horizontal or vertical.
-The method applies to all multi-session catalogs (and therefore, all multi-session machines) in your service deployment.
+The method applies to all multi-session catalogs (and therefore, all multi-session machines) in your Citrix DaaS deployment.

 Horizontal load balancing: An incoming user session is assigned to the least-loaded powered-on machine available.

 Simple example: You have two machines configured for 10 sessions each.
 The first machine handles five concurrent sessions.
 The second machine handles five.